IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemDS/readme.md

 * Provide the SMP/E Db2 product target libraries, with the the following Db2 12 APARs applied: PH09857; and if Db2 REST services will be enabled on the provisioned Db2 subsystems, APARs PI70652 and PI96649.
 * Certify that the SMP/E Db2 product target libraries for SDSNEXIT, SDSNLINK, SDSNLOAD, SDSNLOD2 and IRLM RESLIB are APF-authorized <br>**Note:** SDSNLOD2 is a PDSE data set, which contains JDBC and SQLJ DLLs.
 Although DB2 does not require that SDSNLOD2 be APF-authorized, be aware that if this data set is in a STEPLIB data set concatenation of an address space that does need APF authorization, SDSNLOD2 must also be APF-authorized.
 The provisioning template concatenates SDSNLOD2 when verifying JDBC local connection (Type-2) in Optional Features.
 * Provide data set names, including for host languages (see `Section 7: Host language data sets`, in the `dsntivin` and `dsntivia` files.)
-* Provide directories for the following installed FMIDs:
+* Verify installation, and provide directories where indicated, for the following installed FMIDs:
     - **JDBCC12** for Db2 JDBC/SQLJ.
-All variables must be set in `Section 6: Db2 Java properties`,  in the `dsntivin` and `dsntivia` files..
+All variables must be set in `Section 6: Db2 Java properties`,  in the `dstnivin` file.
     - **JDBCC17** for Db2 ODBC.
-The following variables must be set in `Section 7: Host language data sets`,  in the `dstnivin` and `dsntivia` files.: CCOMP, CPPAUTCL, LELKED, LEPLMSGL, and LERUN.
+The following variables must be set in `Section 7: Host language data sets`,  in the `dstnivin` file: CCOMP, CPPAUTCL, LELKED, LEPLMSGL, and LERUN.
     - **HDDA211** for z/OS Application Connectivity.
+    - **HDBCC1K** for Db2 Utilities Suite for z/OS.
-* Define sufficient coupling facility (CF) structures for all possible provisioned data sharing group instances, following the [naming conventions](#naming-conventions) and the sizing for a medium configuration, as described in [Coupling facility structure size allocation](https://www.ibm.com/support/knowledgecenter/SSEPEK_12.0.0/inst/src/tpc/db2z_cfstructuresizeallocation.html)
+* Define sufficient coupling facility (CF) structures for all possible provisioned data sharing group instances, following the [naming conventions](#naming-conventions) and the sizing for a medium configuration, as described in [Coupling facility structure size allocation](https://www.ibm.com/support/knowledgecenter/SSEPEK_12.0.0/inst/src/tpc/db2z_cfstructuresizeallocation.html).

 ### Network administrator tasks
 * Provide a range of DVIPAs and TCP/IP ports to be used under the Network Resource Pool (NRP).